lnbcoder/ID-Verification/README.md

-To understand what the code should do, please open the 'Task Question' file.
+To understand what the code should do, please open the 'Task Question.pdf' file.